Radio Apac

 In line with this goal, construction of staff accommodation is ongoing under a multi-billion shilling project being implemented by UPDF Engineers.

-Government has so far released Shs 1.7 billion out of the total Shs 9.9 billion budget for the project, which is expected to accommodate 160 staff upon completion of all 16 housing units within a 10-month period, according to project designs.
+The Government has so far released UGX 1.7 billion of the total UGX 9.9 billion budget for the project, which is expected to accommodate 160 staff upon completion of all 16 housing units within a 10-month period, according to project designs.